ishepard/pydriller/docs/commit.rst

 Commit Object
 =============

-A Commit object has all the information of a GitPython commit, and much more.
+A Commit object has all the information of a GitGP commit, and much more.
 More specifically:

 * **hash** *(str)*: hash of the commit
 * **msg** *(str)*: commit message